Bollywood Actor Parvin Dabas Hospitalized After Car Accident | Entertainment

 - India

-Bollywood actor Parvin Dabas was admitted to the intensive care unit (ICU) of a suburban hospital following a car accident, according to his family.
-The 50-year-old actor has appeared in notable films including 'Monsoon Wedding' and 'Khosla Ka Ghosla.'
+Bollywood actor Parvin Dabas, co-founder of the Pro Panja League, is currently in the intensive care unit (ICU) at Holy Family Hospital in Bandra following a car accident early Saturday morning.
+The Pro Panja League has issued an official statement on the incident.

-Dabas' wife, Preeti Jhingiani, issued a statement confirming that her husband, who is also the co-founder of the arm-wrestling competition Pro Panja League, is recuperating at Holy Family Hospital in Bandra.

-'We regret to inform you that Parvin Dabas, Bollywood actor and Pro Panja League co-founder, has been hospitalized and is in the ICU at Holy Family Hospital following an unfortunate car accident early Saturday morning,' she said.
+'Dear Members of the Media, we regret to inform that Parvin Dabas, Bollywood actor and co-founder of the Pro Panja League, has been hospitalized and is in the ICU at Holy Family Hospital Bandra following an unfortunate car accident in the early hours of Saturday morning,' the statement read.

-Details of the incident are still emerging, but Mr. Dabas is receiving medical attention.
-The Pro Panja League management is closely monitoring the situation.
+Details remain scant, but it's confirmed that Dabas is receiving medical attention.
+The statement added, 'Our thoughts are with Parvin and his family during this challenging time.
+The Pro Panja League management is closely monitoring the situation and will provide updates as appropriate.
+We kindly request privacy for Mr. Dabas and his loved ones.
+We wish Parvin a swift and complete recovery.'

-Recently, the Delhi-born actor had roles in 'Made in Heaven' season two and Tahira Kashyap's 'Sharmajee Ki Beti.'
+Reports indicate that Dabas is undergoing various tests as medical professionals work to deliver the necessary treatment.
+His wife, Preeti Jhangiani, who starred in 'Mohabbatein,' has arrived at the hospital to support him.
+Dabas is recognized for his roles in multiple Bollywood films, including 'Khosla Ka Ghosla!,' 'My Name is Khan,' and 'Ragini MMS 2.'

 (With inputs from agencies.)